shumailanaz-code/shumailanaz-code/README.md

 Data Scientist
 --------------

-Passionate data scientist with a strong foundation in mathematics, statistics, and data science.
+Passionate data scientist with a strong foundation in data science, mathematics and statistics.
 With over a decade of experience in accounting and a deep expertise in data analysis, I specialize in transforming raw data into actionable insights.
 My journey in data science is fueled by a commitment to continuous learning and innovation, from mastering machine learning algorithms to building dynamic data visualizations.
 Let's connect and collaborate on projects that make data-driven dreams a reality. 🚀

 * 🌍  I'm based in Dubai, United Arab Emirates
 * 🖥️  See my portfolio at [My Portfolio](http://www.shumailanaz.com/)